-The total capital investment in these new facilities will be circa £1.8m funded by almost £1m of S106 payments, a generous £90k donation from a local landowner, and £500k of grants and other fundraising.
+The total capital investment in these new facilities will be circa £1.8m (£1.1m for the Pavilion and Car Park/exterior works/internal fit out; £360k for the sports drainage works and pitch layouts; £315k for the MUGA and exercise trail).
+This will be funded by approx. £1m of \$106 payments, a generous £90k donation from a local landowner, and £500k from grants and other fundraising.
 The balance will be provided by a Public Works Board (PWB) loan to the Parish Council.
 To ensure adequate funds to fund the long term PWB facility, the Parish Council increased the annual precept from 2017/18.
 Section 9 of this Plan sets out the Financial Plan covering the on-going management and maintenance of the new facilities.

-2. Drayton's Neighbourhood Development Plan
+.2.
+Drayton's Neighbourhood Development Plan